Malliswari18/demo-project-1/README.md

 # demo-project-1
-this is demon project 1
+this is demo project 1